San Diego Botox FAQ

 Does getting Botox hurt?

 I heard Botox is a toxin.
-Is getting cosmetic Botox dangerous?
+Are getting cosmetic Botox injections dangerous?

 Like everything in medicine, toxicity is a matter of dosing and the amount of Botox injected for cosmetic procedures is thousands of times too small for any significant adverse effects.
 In fact, no one has ever died as a result of receiving cosmetic Botox.
 That’s pretty impressive seeing as 6.1 million Americans received cosmetic Botox last year alone.
 Botulism, a form of food poisoning that results from eating a massive amount of un-purified protein, has been an incredibly deadly disease throughout history.
 Today, however, as long as you don’t can your vegetables, this is unlikely to happen to you.